LucindaInnes/lri-rotation/README.md

 Use your BAM and BAI files to visualize coverege in the IGV software.

 R:
-I wrote an Rscript to make coverage graphs and report the average and % coverage across the entire genome (this only works for simplified human genome I created in step 3).
+I wrote an Rscript (summary_calc.R) to make coverage graphs and report the average and % coverage across the entire genome (this only works for simplified human genome I created in step 3).
 I have not yet figured out how to make a generalized script for this.